opensearch-project/k-NN/DEVELOPER_GUIDE.md

 4. Make a change in `jni/CmakeLists.txt`, `.github/workflows/CI.yml` to apply the patch during build

 ### Enable SIMD Optimization
-SIMD(Single Instruction/Multiple Data) Optimization can be enabled by setting this optional parameter `simd.enabled` to `true` which boosts the performance by enabling `AVX2` on `x86 architecture` and `NEON` on `ARM64 architecture` while building the Faiss library.
+SIMD(Single Instruction/Multiple Data) Optimization is enabled by default on Linux and Mac which boosts the performance by enabling `AVX2` on `x86 architecture` and `NEON` on `ARM64 architecture` while building the Faiss library.
 But to enable SIMD, the underlying processor should support this (AVX2 or NEON).
-So, by default it is set to `false`.
+It can be disabled by setting the parameter `simd.enabled` to `false`.
+As of now, it is not supported on Windows OS.

 ```
 # While building OpenSearch k-NN